w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to assess knowledge:

 * Portfolio &mdash; Students design the navigation menu and other navigational mechanisms for a set of web pages.
-Assess how students understand accessibility features of navigation across multipage websites and applications .
+Assess how students understand accessibility features of navigation across multipage websites and applications.

 ## Teaching Resources